Data Prep for Data Collection

 The existing data layer must be sent using the data object within the sendEvent command.

-If you are using Tags, you must use the Data field of the Send Event action type, as described in the Web SDK tag extension documentation.
+If you are using Tags, you must use the Data field of the Send Event action type.

 NOTE

-For comprehensive guidance on all Data Prep capabilities, including transformation functions for calculated fields, refer to the following documentation:
+For comprehensive guidance on all Data Prep capabilities, including transformation functions for calculated fields, see the following documentation:

 This guide covers how to map your data within the UI.
-To follow along with the steps, start the process of creating a datastream up to (and including) the basic configuration step.
+To complete the steps, start the process of creating a datastream up to (and including) the basic configuration step.

-For a quick demonstration of the Data Prep for Data Collection process, refer to the following video:
+For a quick demonstration of the Data Prep for Data Collection process, see the following video:

 To capture properties directly from your data layer, the JSON object must have a single root property data.
 The subproperties of the data object should then be constructed in a way that maps to the data layer properties that you want to capture.
 Select the section below to view an example of a properly formatted JSON object with a data root.